ABA Certificate Differences: A Comprehensive Guide

 RBT: Registered Behavior Technician

-Credentialing Body: Behavior Analyst Certification Board (BACB)
+Credentialing body: Behavior Analyst Certification Board (BACB)

-Key Highlights:
+Key highlights:

-• Highly recognized in the United States
+• Strong recognition in the United States

 Requirements:

-• 18+ years old
+• Be at least 18 years old

-• High school diploma
+• Hold a high school diploma (or equivalent)

-• Complete 40-hour BACB-approved course
+• Complete a 40-hour BACB-approved course

 • Pass the RBT Competency Assessment

-• Pass a proctored exam through Pearson VUE
+• Pass a proctored Pearson VUE exam

-• Complete annual renewal and supervision hours
+• Complete renewal requirements and ongoing supervision each year

 ABAT: Applied Behavior Analysis Technician

-Credentialing Body: Qualified Applied Behavior Analysis Credentialing Board (QABA)
+Credentialing body: Qualified Applied Behavior Analysis Credentialing Board (QABA)

-Key Highlights:
+Key highlights:

 Requirements:

-• 18+ years old
+• Be at least 18 years old

-• Complete 40-hour QABA-approved course
+• Complete a 40-hour QABA-approved course

-• Pass ABAT exam
+• Pass the ABAT exam

-• Renew every 2 years with CEUs
+• Renew every 2 years (with CEUs)

 Side-by-Side Comparison